The Best Whole-House Surge Protectors of 2024

 • NEMA enclosure: Type 3R

-• Can be installed as either a Type 1 or Type 2 device, providing added versatility
+• Can be installed as Type 1 or Type 2

-A unique facet of this device is that it uses replaceable modules.
+Another unique feature of this model is its use of replaceable modules.
 Virtually every other whole-house surge protector has to be replaced in its entirety after one or more surge incidents, depending on severity.
-Instead, the Intermatic allows for replacing individual modules, which can be done by simply disconnecting the device.
 Over time, this could result in considerable savings, especially in areas subject to frequent lightning strikes.

-Get the Intermatic IG1240RC3 whole-house surge protector at Amazon or The Home Depot.
+Get the Intermatic IG Series whole-house surge protector at Amazon, Lowe’s, The Home Depot,Walmart, or Intermatic.

 Also Consider